 Next, take the second B board and place that alongside your first B board and click it into the header joint of the second A board.

-Then, take your third A board and place that alongside your second A board on the right of the ‘V’ and click it into place.
+Then, take your third A board and place that alongside the second A board on the right of the ‘V’ and click it into place.

 Take a fourth A board and click it into the header joint of your second B board.